aslam-saad/SNA/README.md

 In the survey process, each interviewee student was asked who the most three influential students are.
 The first name indicates the 1st most influential from the sample perspective, the second name indicates the 2nd most influential, so on and so forth.

-In the dataset: Every interviewee student was given a unique number 1, 2, 3,..
+In the dataset, Every interviewee student was given a unique number 1, 2, 3,..
 Every student the sample see as influential was given a unique letter A, B, C, ..

 In the netwrok visualization: